-Here, we define $U=2Q/H$ with $Q$ the volume flow rate through the duct in one direction.
-We do not set, \emph{a priori}, $U_g$ as the typical velocity scale because we do not know the relationship between $U$ (or $Q$) and $U_g$.
-In fact, determining this relationship is a crucial step in deriving the analytical solution in the HALD approximation.\\ Using the non-dimensional variables defined in \eqref{eq:nd_var}, (\ref{eq:cont2d})--(\ref{eq:trans2D}) can be written as
+is the dimensionful volume flow rate through the duct in one direction such that $U$ is the average velocity in each direction.
+We do not set, \emph{a priori}, $U_g$ as the typical velocity scale \citep[as done by e.g. ][]{Cormack1974} because we do not know if $U$ scales with $U_g$, and it is imperative to use a representative velocity scale to fully profit from the asymptotic analysis.
+In fact, determining the relationship between $U$ (or $Q$) and $U_g$ is a crucial step in deriving the analytical solution in the HGV-A approximation.} \CB{Hence, the Froude number represents the non-dimensional volume flow rate through the duct, and it is related to the function $f_{\Delta U}$ discussed by \citet{Lefauve2020} for which they used the peak-to-peak velocity as the typical velocity scale.}

-where the Reynolds number is defined as $\Rey=UH/(2\nu)$ and the Froude number as $\Fr=U/U_g$.
-In this way, $\Rey/\Fr^2=\Rey_g/\Fr$.
-Notice that $\Rey \Gamma$ gives, in \eqref{eq:ns2dx_nd}, the relative importance of inertia compared to vertical viscous momentum diffusion.\\